-The HVAC industry is amid a boom of growth, as according to the United States Department of Labor’s Bureau of Labor Statistics, demand will increase by 30 percent between 2010 and 2020.
+The HVAC industry is amid a boom of growth as, according to the United States Department of Labor’s Bureau of Labor Statistics, demand will increase by 30% between 2010 and 2020.

 For those in the HVAC space, that’s great news to hear.
-But it also could bring on its own fair share of challenges, as organizations will have to try and meet the higher demand for services, which means more appointments, more work orders and invoices, and more employees needed to get the work completed.
+But it also could bring on its own fair share of challenges, as organizations will have to try to meet the higher demand for services, which means more appointments, more work orders and invoices, and more employees needed to complete the work.

 In a field service scheduling software, automation is the key to ensuring appointments aren’t missed.
 Signing up new customers during this boom period to preventative maintenance agreements is great to add additional revenue, but could provide scheduling problems with plenty of other work orders than also need to be scheduled.

 However, automation will manage work order creation and ensure that appointments aren’t missed, while advanced scheduling tools will give you a large picture of your entire technician pool with the ability to see their full schedule.

 The key in any boom period is to streamline your processes and find ways to minimize costs for maximum benefit to the overall bottom line.
 Growth in the number of services calls your HVAC company can handle is great for improving revenue coming in, but you don’t want to throw away profits by adding more administrative staff, or by having your technicians waste valuable time completing paperwork.